Gilles Jacquier: Personal life

 Jacquier had a partner, Caroline Poiron.
 She is a reporter-photographer working for Paris Match.
 They have twin girls: Apoline and Cloée (born 2010).

 Gilles Jacquier was the son of Georges Jacquier, who was baker and founder of a ski school at Bernex.
 His mother died two weeks after the birth of Jacquier's children.
 His grandfather was the mayor of Bernex for thirty years.

 Death

 In 2012, Jacquier entered Syria with a visa to cover the Syrian Civil War against Bashar al-Assad.
 Jacquier and cameraman, Christophe Kenck, were allowed to travel to the city of Homs, a stronghold of the opposition revolt, with the permission of the Syrian government.
+Pro-government nun, Mother Mary Agnes (Agnes Mariam de la Croix), was his fixer.